-Naturally this was/is an excellent question because reading about these wondrous & mystical realms is one thing, and writing one is a different matter all together.
-But often trying to craft your own unique system of magic can seem like the hardest part of all, so here – as I detailed to my friend – is how I go about it:
+Naturally this was/is an excellent question because reading about these wondrous & mystical realms is one thing, and writing one is a different matter altogether.
+But often trying to craft your own unique system of magic can seem like the hardest part of all, so here – as I detailed to Caitlin – is how I go about it:

-The first thing you must decide is how ornate and prevalent you want yours to be.
+The first thing you must decide is how ornate and prevalent you want you magic system to be in your story.
 Some, such as J.R.R.
 Tolkien, have a restrained use of magic: You do not see Gandalf casting a lot of spells or throwing fireballs in The Lord of the Rings; when danger comes, Gandalf draws Glamdring (his sword).
 Yet there is still a steady presence of magic in Middle-earth, subtle yet bright, clear, and elegant.
 Then there are authors like Rowling, whose Harry Potter is full of flashing spells - but with carefully laid and complex rules behind and them, making the magic system work and adding realism and depth to it.

 In general, the larger the role a magic system plays the more complex it is.
 Neither style is better, just different, as while the restrained kind is typically easier to craft, the often complex rules of the ornate system can help drive the story.
 The restrained kind often lends to a more epic feel, yet the ornate can be analyzed by the reader and bent in truly fascinating ways.